Menu

 Requirement 3: Private Data Requests

-We create an endpoint to get user subscription status as an example:
+Let's create an endpoint to get user subscription status as an example:

 app/api/extension-demo/user-benefits/route.ts